Expressive Higher-Order Link Prediction through Hypergraph Symmetry Breaking: Background

 \begin{proposition} $Aut(\gH)\cong Stab(H)$ are equivalent as isomorphic groups. \end{proposition}

-Intuitively, hypergraph automorphisms and stablizer permutations on star expansion adjacancy matrices are equivalent.
-We will use these two terms interchangeably. {We can also define a notion of isomorphism between $k$-node sets using the stabilizers on $H$.}
+{We can also define a notion of isomorphism between $k$-node sets using the stabilizers on $H$.}

-\begin{definition} { For a given hypergraph $\gH$ with star expansion matrix $H$, two $k$-node sets $S,T \subseteq \mathcal{V}$ are called \emph{isomorphic}, denoted as $S\simeq T$, if $\exists \pi \in Stab(H), \pi(S)=T$ and $\pi(T)=S$. } \end{definition} {Such isomorphism is an equivalance relation on $k$-node sets.} {When $k=1$, we have isomorphic nodes, denoted $u\cong_{\gH} v$ for $u,v \in \gV$.} Node isomorphism is also studied as the so-called structural equivalence in~\cite{lorrain1971structural}. } Furthermore, when $S \simeq T$ we can then say that there is a matching amongst the nodes in sets $S$ and $T$ so that matched nodes are isomorphic.
+\begin{definition} { For a given hypergraph $\gH$ with star expansion matrix $H$, two $k$-node sets $S,T \subseteq \mathcal{V}$ are called \emph{isomorphic}, denoted as $S\simeq T$, if $\exists \pi \in Stab(H), \pi(S)=T$. } \end{definition} {Such isomorphism is an equivalance relation on $k$-node sets.} {When $k=1$, we have isomorphic nodes, denoted $u\cong_{\gH} v$ for $u,v \in \gV$.} Node isomorphism is also studied as the so-called structural equivalence in~\cite{lorrain1971structural}. } Furthermore, when $S \simeq T$ we can then say that there is a matching due to the graph of the $\pi$ map of the form $\{(s,\pi(s)): s \in S\}$.
+This matching is between the node sets $S$ and $T$ so that matched nodes are isomorphic.